joshuboi77/Python_Dictionary/README.md

 3. Check the "Python Token Analysis" panel in the Explorer sidebar
 4. Use `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (macOS) and search "Python Token" for commands

-## 🔧 C Token Analyzer

-A VS Code extension that provides live C token analysis with definitions from your comprehensive C dictionary.

-### Features
-- **Live Hover Information**: Hover over C tokens to see definitions and usage
-- **Visual Token Analysis Panel**: View all tokens organized by type with positions and descriptions
-- **Status Bar Integration**: See current token information in the status bar
-- **Comprehensive Dictionary**: Uses your C reference dictionary for accurate definitions
-- **Real-time Analysis**: Updates as you type

-### Installation
-1. Copy the `c-token-analyzer` folder to your VS Code extensions directory:
-   - Windows: `%USERPROFILE%\.vscode\extensions\`
-   - macOS: `~/.vscode/extensions/`
-   - Linux: `~/.vscode/extensions/`
-2. Restart VS Code or reload the window
-3. Open a C file to activate the extension

 ## 📁 Project Structure